Lost-Empire-Entertainment/Elypso-engine/Hub/README.md

 # Disclaimer

 Elypso hub is created and managed by Lost Empire Entertainment.
-All permissions and restrictions given by the EULA apply to Elypso hub.
+All permissions and restrictions given by the license apply to Elypso hub.

 # Description